 White Pass and Yukon Route (WP&YR)

-Today, the WP&YR operates between Skagway, Alaska, and Carcross, Yukon, with freight services continuing to Whitehorse.
-The railway is a seasonal operation, running primarily from May to September for passenger excursions, and year-round for freight.
-Freight traffic includes fuel, propane, aggregates, and heavy equipment for mining operations such as the Minto mine and Keno Hill mine.
-In 2023, the railway transported more than 400,000 metric tonnes of freight, underscoring its ongoing economic importance.
-The WP&YR is also a key tourist attraction, drawing over 400,000 visitors annually to experience the historic route.
+Today, the WP&YR operates between Skagway, Alaska, and Carcross, Yukon, with freight services extending to Whitehorse.
+The railway functions seasonally for passenger excursions, primarily from May to September, while freight operations continue year-round.
+Freight traffic includes fuel, propane, aggregates, and heavy equipment essential for mining operations such as the Minto mine and Keno Hill mine.
+In 2023, the railway transported over 400,000 metric tonnes of freight, underscoring its ongoing economic importance to the region.

 Mackenzie Northern Railway (MNR)